Learning from Home

 Please have a look at this Ofqual video for an update on the public exams situation.

 The British Red Cross have produced a Kindness Calendar to help young people learn about the importance of being kind to themselves and encourage them to share their kindness with others.
 There are 10 activities to accompany the calendar.

-From Monday 6th April Shakespeare’s Globe will be making available its own public streaming platform without the usual charge.
+Shakespeare’s Globe is making available its own public streaming platform without the usual charge.
 You can sign up here.

 Why not try CAFOD's Connect 2020 Challenge?

 The Hampstead Theatre have also released a series of plays to view online.
 They are currently streaming a play called Wonderland about the miners' strike during the 1980s.
 To access the plays click here.

 There are a number of art galleries you can visit via the Art pages on our website.